-Marjorie Hanft, MAEmail: firstname.lastname@example.org

 Marjorie Hanft, MA

-During her 27 years in the psychology department, Ms. Hanft taught a wide range of courses including theories of psychotherapy, models of group therapy, abnormal psychology, crisis intervention, and a seminar exploring portrayals of psychopathology in film and memoir.
-Beginning in the 1990's and ending with her retirement, Ms. Hanft also coordinated the psychology department's undergraduate internship program.
+During her 27 years in the psychology department, Ms. Hanft taught a broad range of courses including theories of psychotherapy, models of group therapy, abnormal psychology, crisis intervention, and a seminar exploring portrayals of psychopathology in flim and memoir.
+She also presented on the topics of autism spectrum disorder and bipolar mood disorder at national and state conferences and in school and community mental health settings.
+Beginning during the 1990's and ending with her retirement, Ms. Hanft coordinated the psychology department's undergraduate internship program.